I am a full-stack C# .NET graduate of Tech Elevator in Pittsburgh. There we learned to develop apps using back-end, SQL databases, and front-end.

 We worked with the innovation team where we developed a couple prototype applications for Hololens for internal use with their scientists.

-Here, I am a full-stack developer working with C# .Net.
-I am working on their web applications for both internal and external users.
+Here, I began as a full-stack developer working with C# .Net.
+I was working on their web applications for both internal and external users.
+Now I am on their VR team working on developing VR sims in Unity.

 As you may notice from my work, I am also a gamer.
 My favorite kinds are RTS, FPS, and open-world games.
 I unfortunately haven't played many different games but, hope to play more in the future.
 I have a tendancy to shift in habits.
 I would play a lot of games and over time would shift to more development and do more of that.
 So I'm more of an off/on kind of gamer/developer in my spare time.